Vyral/sam-levy/_posts/2024-12-16-what-are-the-necessary-steps-i-need-to-know-to-buy-a-home.md

 {% include excerpt.html %}

 I want to buy a house but don’t know where to start.
 Many people reach out to me asking about buying a home.
-They want to buy a house, but they're not sure about the process.
-Today, I'm going to give you a high-level overview of what to expect.
+They want to buy a house, but they’re not sure about the process.
+Today, I’m going to give you a high-level overview of what to expect.

 **1\.
 Get pre-qualified.** The first step is getting pre-qualified with a lender.
 This gives you an idea of your budget and helps you understand how much you can afford.
-If you already have a trusted lender, then that's great, but if you still need one, I'm happy to refer you to a reputable lender who can assist you.
+If you already have a trusted lender, then that’s great, but if you still need one, I’m happy to refer you to a reputable lender who can assist you.

 **2\.
-Start shopping.** After getting pre-qualified, we'll start shopping in your price range and desired area.
-The price for which you're pre-qualified will dictate your options and guide your search for the right home.
+Start shopping.** After getting pre-qualified, we’ll start shopping in your price range and desired area.
+The price for which you’re pre-qualified will dictate your options and guide your search for the right home.

 **3\.
-Making an offer.** Once we find a home you love, we'll make an offer.
+Making an offer.** Once we find a home you love, we’ll make an offer.
 The offer will be determined based on the comparable sales (comps) in the area and how much you’re willing to negotiate to get it.

 **4\.
 Inspection period.** Once the offer is accepted, we move on to the inspection period, which lasts for ten days.
 During this time, we have the opportunity to inspect the home to ensure it’s in good condition and meets your expectations.
 The inspection will reveal any issues and may get some bids on any necessary work.